Skip to Content

 Things to do in New York City and the Holidays

 Side Bar!
-While in the financial district be sure to make your way to Wall Street.
+While in the financial district, make your way to Wall Street.
 It is just minutes away from The National September 11 Memorial & Museum.
-You should totally take the time to admire the Gilded area rooted architecture found here.
-Admire the architecture of the banks from the outside and peek inside to see the well-designed buildings all dressed in Christmas decor.
-I loved looking at the buildings.
-The Big Apple is full of beauty!!!!!!!
+You should totally take the time to admire the gilded-rooted architecture found here.

 The best things to do in New York City during Christmas and the Holidays